-SO, when I came across these clear Easter eggs at Smith’s, my first reaction was “terrariums!” and then reality started to set in.
+These Easter egg terrariums are the perfect craft for the holiday.
+When I came across these clear Easter eggs at Smith’s, my first reaction was “terrariums!” and then reality started to set in.
 I did what every adult evading responsibility does: I faked it.
 Yes, this is a fake terrarium.
 The dirt?
 Real.
 The moss?
 Real.
 The flower?
 Well, shouldn’t you know by now that it’s paper?!
 So, if you’re anything like me, you’ll be all for a fake terrarium.
 Much less pressure.
 But to give myself a little bit of credit, the egg is too small to have a living thing grow inside without bursting out of the seams.
 ALSO, there is no oxygen hole and any type of drilling would have shattered the plastic.

 Am I forgiven?

 These terrariums are also great for kids to make.
 Plus, they’re small enough to fit in the palm of your hand and can easily be displayed in an egg carton!
 Learn how to make the Easter egg terrarium below!

 - clear plastic eggs (again, got mine from Smith’s but I also saw a giant version–about 4″ tall– at Michaels)

 - gold spray paint (optional)

 - Spray the colored egg part gold.
 Wait 24 hours to dry properly.

 - Insert a bit of wet dirt into the bottom of the egg filling about 1/3.